I found out that big data brokers sell packs of your data online.

 The data that is being sold is not your personal data, but it is aggregated into a typical buying profile like 'females interested in beauty' or 'males interested in technology products'.
 For $0.26 per person, buyers can access the lists of people with specific health conditions or those who take certain prescriptions.

 My next step was to find out how much my personal data was worth.
 I found a programme where you could fill in some general information about yourself (health, demographics, activities, etc.) and it would estimate a certain value.
-Since I am a student, do not own a boat nor a car and I am not planning a far away vacation in the near future, my data worth amounts to $0,15 cents (yes, I was very disappointed too).
+Since I am a student, do not own a boat nor a car and I am not planning a faraway vacation in the near future, my data worth amounts to $0,15 cents (yes, I was very disappointed too).
 So, a package of a 1000 people with similar interests and online activity as mine, will cost a company $150.

 To illustrate how little this is in comparison to the huge amount of personal information we give away, I have obtained my entire YouTube search history data from my Google account and printed it out on receipt paper, as a timeline starting from 2013 until 2017.
 In total there were 386 receipts containing only my YouTube search history.
 Just imagine the huge amount of information in your YouTube history alone, and how it is such a tiny, tiny part of those $0,15 cents.

 I then proceeded to track the YouTube history of two other friends and turned them into products as well.
 This was to show the different outcomes of what you give away online can influence your 'price'.
-I labeled each product with the basic info of who you are on Google ‘s database.
+I labelled each product with the basic info of who you are on Google ‘s database.

-The goal was to make people aware of how valuable our information is and how we are seen as a product, and not persons.
-Hopefully it will encourage us to take back some of that power into our own hands.
+The goal was to make people aware of how valuable our information is and how we are seen as a product and not persons.
+Hopefully, it will encourage us to take back some of that power into our own hands.

 Curious about other projects Ambre is working on?
 Visit her website!